nsfcac/MonSter/README.md

 ## Getting Started ##

+Run `make init` to
+- Create a log file named `monster.log` in folder `log`;
-Run `make init` to create a virtual environment named `env` in the current directory and install the required packages in `env`.
+- Create a virtual environment named `env` in the current directory;
+- Install the required packages in `env`;
+- Initialize tables in TimeScaleDB.

 You probably will encounter issues while installing `psycopg2`.
 If any error occurs, the main reason is pg_config is required to build psycopg2 from source.
 Please add the directory containing pg_config to the $PATH or specify the full executable path with the option: python setup.py build_ext --pg-config /path/to/pg_config build.

-Activate the virtual environment before you run any MonSter codes: `source ./env/bin/activate`

 Make sure the configuration file, `/monster/config.yml`, is configured correctly according to your environment.

-## Initializing TimeScaleDB Tables ##
-MonSter manages the monitoring data in TimeScaleDB, where the tables should be initialized before running metrics collection code.

-To initialize tables, `cd monster` and `python tsdb.py`.

-The following schemas and tables will be created:
+The following schemas and tables in TimeScaleDB will be created:

 ```
 |-- public